pgbouncer/pgbouncer/doc/config.md

 ### server_idle_timeout

-If a server connection has been idle more than this many seconds it will be dropped.
+If a server connection has been idle more than this many seconds it will be closed.
-If 0 then timeout is disabled.  [seconds]
+If 0 then this timeout is disabled.  [seconds]

 Default: 600.0

 ### server_connect_timeout

-If connection and login won't finish in this amount of time, the connection will be closed. [seconds]
+If connection and login don't finish in this amount of time, the connection will be closed. [seconds]

 Default: 15.0

 ### server_login_retry

-If login failed, because of failure from connect() or authentication that pooler waits this much before retrying to connect. [seconds]
+If login failed, because of failure from connect() or authentication, the pooler waits this much before retrying to connect. [seconds]

 Default: 15.0